Load data from Office 365 by using Azure Data Factory

 Go to the pipeline > Source tab, click + New to create a source dataset.

-In the New Dataset window, select Office 365, and then select Finish.
+In the New Dataset window, select Office 365, and then select Continue.

 You see a new tab opened for Office 365 dataset.
-On the General tab at the bottom of the Properties window, enter "SourceOffice365Dataset" for Name.
+In the General tab at the bottom of the Properties window, enter "SourceOffice365Dataset" for Name.

 Go to the Connection tab of the Properties window.
 Next to the Linked service text box, click + New.

-In the New Linked Service window, enter "Office365LinkedService" as name, enter the service principal ID and service principal key, then select Save to deploy the linked service.
+In the New Linked Service window, enter "Office365LinkedService" as name, enter the service principal ID and service principal key, then test connection and select Create to deploy the linked service.

 After the linked service is created, you are back in the dataset settings.
-Next to "Table", choose the down-arrow to expand the list of available Office 365 datasets, and choose "BasicDataSet_v0.Contact_v0" from the drop-down list:
+Next to Table, choose the down-arrow to expand the list of available Office 365 datasets, and choose "BasicDataSet_v0.Message_v0" from the drop-down list:

 Go to the pipeline > Sink tab, and select + New to create a sink dataset.

-In the New Dataset window, notice that only the supported destination are selected when copying from Office 365.
-Select Azure Blob Storage, and then select Finish.
+In the New Dataset window, notice that only the supported destinations are selected when copying from Office 365.
+Select Azure Blob Storage, select Binary format, and then select Continue.
 In this tutorial, you copy Office 365 data into an Azure Blob Storage.

 On the General tab of the Properties window, in Name, enter "OutputBlobDataset".